 I’m a huge fan of hiking.
 Well, correction, I’m a huge fan of FINISHING hiking.
 It’s one of those sports where once you get past the halfway point you have no choice but to finish it — ideal.

 In saying that, this is one hike that really blew my sweaty socks off.
-Laguna Cuicocha is a remnant of a volcanic era, when the 3 kilometre across crater filled with water.
-What makes Cuicocha particularly spectacular is the two islands that formed in the centre; they formed from resurgent volcanos and are nicknamed the Guinea Pig Islands – whether it’s because they look a little like two guinea pigs, or because guinea pigs used to live on the islands, no one knows – but they are pretty cute.
+Laguna Cuicocha is a remnant of a volcanic era, when the three kilometre across crater filled with water.
+What makes Cuicocha particularly spectacular is the two islands that formed in the centre; they formed from resurgent volcanos and are nicknamed the Guinea Pig Islands.
+Whether it’s because they look a little like two guinea pigs, or because guinea pigs used to live on the islands, no one knows — but they are pretty cute.

-The 14 kilometre hike primarily runs around the rim of the crater on a track of rugged slopes.
-On one side as you walk you have views of the stunning crater filled with aquamarine water, on the other bountiful meadows and views that stretch across villages all the way to Cotopaxi volcano.
+The 14-kilometre hike primarily runs around the rim of the crater on a track of rugged slopes.
+On one side you’ll have views of the stunning crater filled with aquamarine water, on the other bountiful meadows and views that stretch across villages all the way to Cotopaxi volcano.

 Convinced that going to Cuicocha Crater is a great idea?
 We were too!
 Here’s what you need to know to hike Laguna Cuicocha.

 Laguna Cuicocha is located in the Cotacachi Cayapas Ecological Reserve, just a short drive from Otavalo.
 Once you’ve seen all the Otavalo Market scene has to offer, and checked out the nearby waterfall, a trip to Cuicocha Laguna will complete your time in Otavalo.